What is follow-up?

-Speak to your doctor or nurse if you think you’ve missed a PSA test, or if you are concerned about your PSA level.
+Speak to your doctor or nurse if you think you’ve missed a PSA test, or if you are concerned about your

 It is easy to forget what you want to say once you’re at your appointment.

 It can help to write things down during or after your appointment.
 There’s space for this in the appointment diary in our booklet, Follow-up after prostate cancer treatment: What happens next?.
-Or you could ask to record the appointment, for example on your phone.

 If there is anything bothering you, let your doctor or nurse know.

 If your appointment is at the hospital, ask for a copy of the letter that is sent to your GP.
 This will happen automatically at some hospitals.
 It will help to remind you of what was said at your appointment.
 If you don't understand the letter, call your main contact at the hospital or contact our Specialist Nurses.

 Contact your doctor or nurse if you have any concerns or get any new symptoms or side effects between your follow-up appointments.